Social Media

 Christian Action – Donate Clothing, Baby Items And Toys That Are In Good Condition

 Having been around for over 50 years, Christian Action is the only comprehensive provider of services to ethnic minorities, refugees, asylum seekers and foreign domestic helpers.
 Its Green Collection Charity Drive will take anything that can be worn again.
 Call them at 2456 2220 and arrange a pick up right at your door.
 If you have a lot to give, they’ll even pick up your items for free.
-You can drop donations yourself in Kwun Tong from 9am to 5pm, Monday to Friday, or Saturday mornings from 9am to 12pm.
+You can also drop off your items at one of their many collection points.

 What you can donate: All wearable clothing, baby items and toys